-While anyone might choose to stop by your hookah bar, the majority of your audience is likely to trend younger.
-As an article published by CNN points out, hookah lounges can be appealing to younger people who want to socialize in style but who might not be old enough to gather together in a bar.
-In your hookah lounge, they could have a bar-like experience even if they are younger than 21.
+While anyone might stop by your hookah bar, most of your audience will likely trend younger.
+As an article published by CNN points out, hookah lounges can appeal to younger people who want to socialize in style but might not be old enough to gather together in a bar.
+They could have a bar-like experience in your hookah lounge even if they are younger than 21.

-- Strong wi-fi connections, so they can engage on social media.
+Strong Wi-Fi connections, so they can engage on social media

-- Beautiful backgrounds that make for lovely social media photo backdrops.
+Beautiful backgrounds that make for lovely social media photo backdrops

-- High-end furniture that is comfortable for long periods of sitting.
+High-end furniture that is comfortable for long periods of sitting

-- Well-presented foods and teas to accompany the smoke.
+Well-presented foods and teas to accompany the smoke

 Unlike a bar, a hookah lounge offers a communal experience, say people interviewed by The Washington Post.
 People come to the bar in groups, planning to spend quality time together, or they come alone and join in with another lonely person.
-The pipes are meant to be shared, so the spaces tend to encourage communication and friendship.
+The pipes are meant to be shared, so the spaces encourage communication and friendship.

 Using Music Legally

 One organization that administers these agreements is ASCAP, and that group says there are few loopholes for bar owners.
 If your lounge is smaller than 3,750 square feet and you play only the radio, you may not need an agreement, ASCAP says.
 But any other arrangement involves an agreement.

 If you do not have an agreement like this, a representative from ASCAP or an organization like it could walk into your lounge and demand payment for the music playing overhead.
 That representative could also take you to court for playing music without permission.
-Losing a lawsuit like this could easily cost you your business.
+Losing a lawsuit like this might cost you your business.

-We can help.
 At Cloud Cover Music, we specialize in helping businesses find and play the music they need to succeed.
-We can help you select the right playlist, and we handle the legal issues, so you will be protected from lawsuits and requests for payment.
+We can help you select the right playlist, and we handle legal issues, so you will be protected from lawsuits and requests for payment.

 We make setup and administration easy.
 It takes just minutes to connect to our libraries, and we are compatible with almost every kind of sound system out there.